gcc-mirror/gcc/gcc/config/arm/arm.md

 ;; UNSPEC Usage:
 ;; Note: sin and cos are no-longer used.
 ;; Unspec enumerators for Neon are defined in neon.md.
+;; Unspec enumerators for iwmmxt2 are defined in iwmmxt2.md

 (define_c_enum "unspec" [
   UNSPEC_SIN            ; `sin' operation (MODE_FLOAT):